JamSoft.Helpers

 Set Up

-Create a POCO class containing your settings properties, default values and inherit SettingsBase<T>, such as:
+Create a POCO class containing your settings properties, default values and inherit SettingsBase<T>

 public sealed class MySettings : SettingsBase<MySettings>